parduino/Femora/docs/technical/assembler.rst

       # Create a FEMORA instance

-      # Access the Assembler through MeshMaker
+      # Access the Assembler through FEMORA
       assembler = fm.assembler

 The second approach is recommended as it ensures proper initialization of dependencies.